-- When used correctly dental dams can protect a person from getting an STI of the mouth, throat, or anus
+- When used correctly dental dams can lessen the chance of a person getting an STI of the mouth, throat, or anus

 - Make sure there are no tears or rips in a dental dam before using it